ECronin1973/computer_infrastructure/README.md

 ---

-## Problem 1 — Fetch Hourly FAANG Data
+## Problem 1: Retrieval of Hourly FAANG Data

 ### Objective
-Download hourly OHLCV data for META, AAPL, AMZN, NFLX, and GOOG covering the last 5 trading sessions, and save timestamped CSVs.
+Obtain hourly OHLCV data for META, AAPL, AMZN, NFLX, and GOOG for the five most recent trading sessions, and store the results as timestamped CSV files

-### What it does
+### Purpose
-- Uses `yfinance` to fetch hourly data.
+- Utilises the yfinance library to retrieve hourly OHLCV data for each ticker independently.
-- Aligns each ticker’s data with `Date` as datetime index.
+- Stores all tickers together in a single CSV file, with a Ticker column identifying each series.
-- Saves outputs into `data/` folder with filenames `TICKER_YYYYMMDD-HHmmss.csv` (UTC).
+- Saves output files in the data/ directory using the format YYYYMMDD-HHmmss.csv (UTC)

-### Why it’s useful
+### Function
-*Provides reproducible, timestamped datasets for analysis and comparison.*
+Enables reproducible and timestamped datasets suitable for subsequent analysis and comparison.
-- Guarantees reviewers can trace plots and statistics back to exact input files.
+- Ensures that reviewers can trace plots and statistical results directly to the corresponding input files.
-- Prevents ambiguity around weekends or market holidays by explicitly saving the last available trading session.
+- Eliminates ambiguity related to weekends or market holidays by explicitly saving data from the most recent available trading session

-### Reviewer guidance
+### Reviewer Note
-- Diagnostics print shape and time range before saving.
+- Diagnostic outputs display the data shape and time range prior to saving.
-- Filenames are lexicographically sortable for deterministic “latest file” selection.
+- Filenames are lexicographically sortable, ensuring deterministic selection of the most recent dataset.
-- If no overlapping timestamps are found, consider outer joins with documented NaN handling.
+- Alignment of timestamps (inner/outer joins) is performed in later analysis steps, not during data retrieval.

 ### References
 - [yfinance documentation](https://pypi.org/project/yfinance/)